Della

 lcbrown@edo.ei.gov

-She’d never been to Enchanted Island and had no idea what lay ahead, but it didn’t matter.
-The prospect of spending two weeks on an idyllic Caribbean Island with beautiful sun-kissed beaches, mouth-watering cuisine bursting with vibrant flavors and island spices, and warm tropical air in the dead of winter sounded like heaven.
-Her first order of business, however, was to contact Elsie Dubois to view the property assigned to her to set up her salon.
-She’d already decided on a name, Island Glow Hair Studio.
+Della had never been to Enchanted Island and had no idea what lay ahead, but it didn’t matter.
+The prospect of living on an idyllic Caribbean Island with sun-kissed beaches, mouth-watering cuisine bursting with vibrant flavors and island spices, and warm tropical air instead of a cold, snowy Minnesota winter sounded like heaven.
+Her first order of business, however, was to contact Elsie Dubois to view the property assigned to her to set up her salon and make sure FedEx had delivered her customer products to Elsie’s residence.
+She’d already decided on a name, Island Glow Hair Salon.
 In her mind, she visualized a spacious, light-filled salon with large windows, trendy music, and a chic, modern vibe.
 Putting together something that sophisticated, however, would cost a lot more money than the paltry ten grand she had.
+Her stomach lurched at the thought of failing.

-Her stomach lurched at the thought.
-I’ll never know until I try, she thought stubbornly.
+Think positive! she thought stubbornly.
 Besides, it’s too late to turn back now.
 I’ve accepted the grant, and they just shut the door on the plane.
 I’m on my way!

 Miami Ferry Terminal